 Is Sugar Really so Bad?

 Our bodies do not need any added sugars.
 In a healthy diet you’ll get all the sugar you need from vegetables, fruits and whole grains.
 To say sugar is unhealthy is like saying the electric chair is risky.
+However, like always the dose makes the poison.
 Free-sugars are devoid of any protein, vitamins, minerals, antioxidants or fiber.
 It either displaces other more nutritious foods in our diet or is eaten over and above what we need to sustain our weight, causing weight gain.
 But that may only be the tip of the iceberg.

 Sugar has been strongly linked to these and other health problems: